 Given the potentially conflicting evidence about demographic trends affecting the inner city and the relative paucity of research on recent inner city employment trends, we argue that there is a need for a comprehensive analysis of job growth in America's inner cities over the past decade.
-Porter (1997) recognized this need early on, but lamented that there was no single source of localized, workplace-based employment statistics to track the changing economic role of inner city neighborhoods and to assess how much private investment "already recognized" the competitive potential of the inner city.
+Porter (1997) recognized this need early on, but lamented that there was no single source of localized, workplacebased employment statistics to track the changing economic role of inner city neighborhoods and to assess how much private investment "already recognized" the competitive potential of the inner city.
 Now we have such a data source; namely the Local Origin-Destination Employment Statistics (LODES) (see below).
 Ultimately, this paper will use a descriptive approach that revisits some of the key questions in the preceding literature.
 First, we assess the actual extent of job growth that has occurred in America's inner cities relative to suburban areas and CBDs between 2002 and 2011, highlighting key differences by broad geographic regions, industrial sector, and tract poverty status.
-Next, we return to the question of inner city competitiveness by defining a new method for identifying which regions have competitive inner cities and what distinguishes them from the rest of the metropolitan pack.
+Next, we return to the question of inner city competitiveness by defining a new methodology for identifying which regions have competitive inner cities and what distinguishes them from the rest of the metropolitan pack.
 Finally, we test some of the predictions of the gentrification literature and build a simple descriptive model of inner city job growth at the tract level.

-3. Data Sources and Methods
+3. Data Sources and Methodology

-We primarily use data from the US Census Bureau's Longitudinal Employment and Household transportation and workforce development analysis called the Local Origin-Destination Employment employment and employment by broad industry sector from 2002 through 2011 is summarized to a tract level for the purposes of this analysis.
+We primarily use data from the US Census Bureau's Longitudinal Employment and Household Dynamics (LEHD) dataset.
+Specifically we use special tabulations of the LEHD data created for local transportation and workforce development analysis called the Local Origin-Destination Employment Statistics (LODES) program.
+The dataset is available at a 2010 block-group-level geography.
+Total employment and employment by broad industry sector from 2002 through 2011 is summarized to a tract level for the purposes of this analysis.
 While the dataset is available for the most of the United States, some states are missing from the analysis because of data non-availability for the full period of analysis.
-These include Arizona, Arkansas, the District of Columbia, Mississippi, New Hampshire and Massachusetts which began participation in the LEHD at various years throughout the period and therefore do not figure in the current analysis.
+These include Arizona, Arkansas, the District of Columbia, Mississippi , New Hampshire and Massachusetts which began participation in the LEHD at various years throughout the period and therefore do not figure in the current analysis.